NiceneNerd/UKMM/book/src/setup/deploy.md

 When you actually want to use your merged mods, they will need to be deployed.
 This is the most critical step to actually using mods when you play the game.

+Note that you have the option to deploy automatically or not.
+If you do not deploy automatically, you can make whatever changes to your load order, and even apply them, but still not export the final merged mod to its destination until you're ready.
+This is most useful for console players, who, for example, might want to manage mods on the PC at any time but wait until they're ready to insert their SD card before deploying the final pack.
+For emulator users, it is generally more useful to use automatic deployment.

 ## Deployment Locations

 Where should you deploy your mods?
 It depends mostly on where you play your